Yvonne Magwas: Political positions

-Ahead of the Christian Democrats’ leadership election in 2018, Magwas publicly endorsed Annegret Kramp-Karrenbauer to succeed Angela Merkel as the party’s chair.
+Ahead of the Christian Democrats' leadership election in 2018, Magwas publicly endorsed Annegret Kramp-Karrenbauer to succeed Angela Merkel as the party's chair.
 In 2019, she joined 14 members of her parliamentary group who, in an open letter, called for the party to rally around Merkel and Kramp-Karrenbauer amid criticism voiced by conservatives Friedrich Merz and Roland Koch.

-In 2020, Magwas was one of the driving forces behind plans to introduce a mandatory quota aimed at achieving equal representation of women within the CDU’s regional and national governing bodies by 2025.
+In 2020, Magwas was one of the driving forces behind plans to introduce a mandatory quota aimed at achieving equal representation of women within the CDU's regional and national governing bodies by 2025.

+When Friedrich Merz argued in 2023 that the Christian Democrats may look to work together with the far right Alternative for Germany at the municipal level, Magmas sought to distance herself from that suggestion, arguing on Twitter: "Whether district council or (national) parliament, right-wing radicals remain right-wing radicals.
+For Christian Democrats, right-wing radicals are ALWAYS the enemy!"

 Personal life

 As of 2018, Magwas has been in a relationship with Marco Wanderwitz, with whom she had a child in 2019.